On transfer maps in the algebraic $K$-theory of spaces: Introduction

-We now state our main results in connection with this question and give an outline of the proofs.
-Our first main result (Theorem \ref{main-thm-2}) is that the square \eqref{main-question} commutes up to weak homotopy.
-(We recall that two maps $f, g \colon X \to Y$ are weakly homotopic if for any map $h \colon K \to X$ where $K$ is homotopy finite, the maps $fh$ and $gh$ are homotopic.
+We now state our main results in connection with this question \eqref{main-question} and give an outline of the proofs.
+Our main result (Theorem \ref{main-thm-2}) is that the square \eqref{main-question} commutes up to weak homotopy.
+(We recall that two maps $f, g \colon X \to Y$ are \emph{weakly homotopic} if for any map $h \colon K \to X$ where $K$ is homotopy finite, the maps $fh$ and $gh$ are homotopic.
 In this case, we also say that $f$ and $g$ agree up to weak homotopy.)
 In particular, this implies that the square \eqref{main-question} commutes on homotopy groups.
 For the proof of Theorem \ref{main-thm-2}, we work with the definition of $A$-theory in terms of group completion and the plus construction (see \cite{Wa, Wa3}).
 Assuming that $B$ is based and path-connected, let $\M^{n,k}_B$ denote a model for the classifying space of fibrations of retractive spaces over $B$ which are of type $(B \vee \bigvee_1^k S^n, B)$.
 It is known that $A(B)$ is obtained from these spaces by passing to $k \to \infty$ (addition of summands) and $n \to \infty$ (suspension) and applying the plus construction.
-Using this identification of $A$-theory, we apply a result of Hausmann--Vogel about acyclic maps \cite{HV} which allows us to find for any map $h \colon K \to A(B)$, where $K$ is homotopy finite and path-connected, a homotopy commutative diagram as follows:
+Using this description of $A$-theory, we apply a result of Hausmann--Vogel about acyclic maps \cite{HV} which allows us to find for any map $h \colon K \to A(B)$, where $K$ is homotopy finite and path-connected, a homotopy commutative diagram as follows:

 where $j$ is an acyclic map.
-This `factorization of $h$ up to an acyclic map', which may also be of independent interest, effectively reduces the proof of Theorem \ref{main-thm-2} to showing that the square \eqref{main-question} commutes after precomposition with a canonical map $\M_B^{n,k} \to A(B)$ for $B$ homotopy finite.
-This claim is then a special case of our second main result (Theorem \ref{main-thm-1}).
+This `factorization of $h$ up to an acyclic map', which may also be of independent interest, effectively reduces the proof of Theorem \ref{main-thm-2} to showing that the square \eqref{main-question} commutes after precomposition with the canonical map $\M_B^{n,k} \to A(B)$.
+Assuming that $B$ is homotopy finite, this claim is then a special case of Theorem \ref{main-thm-1}.
 For the proof of Theorem \ref{main-thm-1}, we consider a relative version of the $A$-theory characteristic of Dwyer-Weiss-Williams and use the theorem of Lind--Malkiewich \cite{LM} (stated in (A)) in order to express the composition

 in terms of Becker-Gottlieb transfer maps (Corollary \ref{identify-trace-map}).
 Finally, using this identification of \eqref{main-map}, the proof of Theorem \ref{main-thm-1} is reduced to the functoriality of the Becker-Gottlieb transfer maps shown by Klein--Malkiewich \cite{KM} (stated in (C)).